Golf Strength and Conditioning: The 5 Pillars

 Motor control is the ability to carry out the movement you intend to.
 Motor control is an issue when you have the required physical qualities for a movement available to you, but find it difficult to access and coordinate them to produce it.

 An analogy often used to explain this, is that motor control is like the driver in a race car.
 You can have an excellent car with great acceleration, horsepower, brakes etc, but without a competent driver you will never get to see the car operate at its full potential.
 This is similar with how humans work for optimal performance.
-Someone can have a great frame and leverages, lots of speed, power, strength, mobility, etc available. but without the ability to funnel these into coordinated movements that match their intentions, they will never operate at their best.
+Someone can have a great frame and leverages, lots of speed, power, strength, mobility, etc available.
+Without the ability to funnel these into coordinated movements that match their intentions, they will never operate at their best.

-The Pelvic Tilt Test (video below) in the TPI Movement Assessment is an excellent examination of motor control.
+The Pelvic Tilt Test (video below) from the TPI Movement Assessment is an excellent examination of motor control.
 Most people have the necessary physical qualities (in this case mobility) available to perform this movement, but find they cannot perform the movement correctly even after it has been demonstrated and explained to them.
 Interestingly, once the person learns how the movement feels by going through some easier to perform regressions of the exercise, it’s like a light bulb goes off, and they can do it no problem.
 When someone learns to successfully perform a movement that minutes earlier seemed impossible, it’s a good sign that the brain has played the most important role in the change.
 The athlete has not changed much physically i.e flexibility or mobility in those couple of minutes.
 They simply learned how to do the movements.
 When this is the case, we know motor control, not a physical limitation is the reason why.

 Motor control is extremely important for golfers (and other athletes).
 Having higher levels of motor control makes it much easier to follow cues from your swing instructor on the range, making technical change more achievable.
 The same holds true for your physical training.
 When an athlete understands and owns their movement, increases in physical qualities like speed, power, strength, always improve much faster.
 Good news all round.